marlosin/panaka/README.md

 On the root folder, run `yarn install`

 ## Running
-1. On the root folder, run `yarn serve`
+1. On the root folder, run `yarn start`
 2. Go to http://localhost:4200/

 ## Tests